 Most of the time, a firm elbow or nudge from your spouse is all it takes to get you to pipe down and stop the sound of sawing logs in your sleep.

 But, for millions of Americans, snoring goes way beyond the occasional ‘annoyance’ …

 It’s constant… it’s relentless… and it could be a sign of a potentially DEADLY condition.

 So, if you or a loved one battles with frequent snoring that rivals the sound of a zooming train, you’re going to want to keep reading…

-Because new research about snoring and your health could be life-saving!
+Because research about snoring and your health could be life-saving!

 Snoring: A Warning Sign for Obstructive Sleep Apnea?

 Snoring is extremely common.
-But according to new studies, frequent and excessive snoring could be a warning sign of obstructive sleep apnea – a sleep disorder that affects nearly 25 MILLION Americans.
+But according to recent studies, frequent and excessive snoring could be a warning sign of obstructive sleep apnea – a sleep disorder that affects nearly 25 MILLION Americans.